 The first cohort will begin classes in January of 2020.

 We will accept 30 students per cohort, admitting one cohort per year.

-Applications will be open through OTCAS, the centralized OT application system, from January 2, 2019.
+Applications will be open through OTCAS, the centralized OT application system, beginning January 2, 2019.
 The program has a rolling admissions process and the first cycle of candidates to be reviewed will be on May 15, 2019.
 Applications will continue to be reviewed on a monthly basis until the class of 30 is filled and the alternate list is complete.
 Due to accreditation requirements, students will not be notified of acceptance into the program until August 2019.

 You will need to submit any additional official transcripts to the UMHB OT office as soon as they are available to ensure all program prerequisites are adequately completed.

 No, the GRE is not required.